-If your school doesn’t teach a course about personal economics, there are many online sites that address the topic as mini-lessons.
+I’ve noticed news stories about schools adding financial literacy to the High School course load (yay!).
+If your school doesn’t teach personal economics but would like to, there are many online sites that address the topic as mini-lessons.
 Some are narrative; others games.
-Here are eight I like.
+Here are some I like.
 See if one suits you:

 Banzai is a personal finance curriculum that teaches high school and middle school students how to prioritize spending decisions through real-life scenarios and choose-your-own adventure (kind of) role playing.
 Students start the course with a pre-test to determine a baseline for their financial literacy.
 They then engage in 32 life-based interactive scenarios covering everything from balancing a budget to adjusting for unexpected bills like car trouble or health problems.
 Once they’ve completed these exercises, they pretend that they have just graduated from high school, have a job, and must save $2,000 to start college.
 They are constantly tempted to mis-spend their limited income and then must face the consequences of those actions, basing decisions on what they learned in the 32 scenarios.
 Along the way, students juggle rent, gas, groceries, taxes, car payments, and life’s ever-present emergencies.
 At the end, they take a post-test to measure improvement in their financial literacy.